dikpaal/attenton-is-all-you-need/README.md

-# 🧠 Attention Is All You Need — Transformer from Scratch
+# 🧠 Transformer from Scratch - Attention Is All You Need Paper Implementation

 In this repo, I have coded a PyTorch implementation of the Transformer architecture proposed in the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper by Vaswani et al., **entirely from scratch** — no `nn.Transformer` used, and have trained it and performed inference.
 I have manually written the logic of all the **core components** like Multi-Head Attention, Positional Encoding, Residual Connections, and have built the full encoder-decoder architecture, introduced in the paper.